Thirty-four students graduated from the year-long MS Suite course in November. Nearly half of the group are teachers.

 Young adults, particularly girls, often cannot complete their secondary education.
 The program prepares girls for their role as homemakers, introducing them to topics such as nutrition, hygiene, housekeeping, pediatric nursing, family education, and financial management.

 Interest in soccer has grown out of the youth program.
 Boys and girls soccer teams compete in leagues with teams in the area.
 Teams take turns hosting games at their respective locations.
 The community truck is used to take team members and fans to away games.
 FBR supporters provide much or most of the needed soccer gear.
-Balls are provided for the league teams a number of local schools for recess and informal games.
+Balls are provided for the league teams as well as for informal play at nearly 30 schools in the area.

 One of the most significant problems in developing and conflict-affected countries is the failure of education systems to realize their potential to empower adolescent girls.